1. Ferrovial

 • Mr. Gonzalo Urquijo Fernández de Araoz.

-• Propose the basic conditions of the Senior Managers’ contracts.
+• Propose the basic conditions of the contracts of the Senior Managers.

 • Monitor compliance with the remuneration policy set by the Company.